Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Conclusion and implications

 There are several limits to our model which could be addressed in future work.
-First, we have not modelled the evolution of the parameters of trust-based strategies, $\theta$ and $p$.
-Future work could allow these to be evolving traits, allowing evolutionary optimal values to be found.
+First, we have not modelled the evolution of the parameters of trust-based strategies that control when they monitor their co-player's actions, $\theta$ and $p$.
+Rather, we have assumed that these are given exogenous values.
+Future work could allow these to be evolving traits, allowing evolutionary optimal values to be found for different game parameters.

 Second, we assumed that lost trust cannot be gained again.
 In the real world, trust relationships can be rebuilt if interactions become cooperative again.
 This could potentially allow for greater long-term cooperation than is seen in our results, but could also open the door for more exploitative TUD style strategies.
 Exploitative strategies that take advantage of trust rebuilding would not necessarily be successful, though, because they need to cooperate for a long period in order to rebuild trust before being able to exploit again.
-Moreover, this dynamic could drive the evolution of the parameters of trust-based cooperation, for example requiring a longer period of cooperation before trust is built (greater $\theta$), and a lower trustfulness (higher $p$).
+Moreover, this dynamic could drive the evolution of the parameters of Trust-based Cooperation, for example requiring a longer period of cooperation before trust is built (greater $\theta$), and a lower trustfulness (higher $p$).
 An important next step is therefore to consider the effect of more complex deceiving strategies on the form of trust that emerges.

 Third, we have modelled a well-mixed population of agents that are all similar in their cognitive capabilities.
-It would be important to examine the effects of spatial structure \cite{szabo2007evolutionary}, which can facilitate the evolution of cooperation in repeated games such as the Prisoner's Dilemma \citep{key:axelrod81}.
-Moreover, agents might differ in how easily they can verify another agent's actions, and in the complexity of strategies that they can use.
-For example, when considering interactions between humans and AI agents, the model could be extended to allow AI agents to verify actions at lower costs, and to use more complex strategies such as modelling and predicting human-partner trust behaviours.
+It would be important to examine the effects of spatial structure \cite{szabo2007evolutionary}, which can facilitate the evolution of cooperation in repeated games such as the Prisoner's Dilemma \cite{key:axelrod81}.
+Moreover, agents might differ in how easily they can monitor another agent's actions, and in the complexity of strategies that they can use.
+For example, when considering interactions between humans and AI agents, the model could be extended to allow AI agents to monitor actions at lower costs, and to use more complex strategies such as modelling and predicting human-partner trust behaviours.
 This would represent AI agents' greater access to information and processing power, respectively.
 This could be achieved by modelling a separate population of AI agents that compete with and copy strategies from each other, but earn payoffs from playing with a population of human agents.